 About the Name William

-William is holding steady in the rankings at #27.
-It reached its peak of #7 in 2006 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+William ranked #25 in 2025, down from its peak of #7 in 2006 — still a familiar name, but past its high point.
 The name has been a consistent presence in UK records since 1996.
-It has spent 28 of the last 29 years inside the UK top 100 — a mark of enduring mainstream appeal.
+It has spent 30 of the last 30 years inside the UK top 100 — a mark of enduring mainstream appeal.

 The name carries Germanic roots, where it means "Resolute protector".
 Names with strong etymological stories tend to age well — they carry weight beyond fashion cycles.